-The Custodial Funds Combining Balance Sheet; Schedule of Assessed Taxes, Collections, and Uncollected Balances; Affidavit; Schedule of Compensation, Benefits and Other Payments to Agency Head; and Schedule of Expenditures of Federal Awards are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statement or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Custodial Funds Combining Balance Sheet; Schedule of Assessed Taxes, Collections, and Uncollected Balances; Affidavit; Schedule of Compensation, Benefits, Other Payments to Agency Head: and Schedule of Expenditures of Federal Awards are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Sheriff's basic financial statements.
+The Custodial Funds Combining Balance Sheet; Schedule of Assessed Taxes, Collections, and Uncollected Balances; Affidavit; Schedule of Compensation, Benefits and Other Payments to Agency Head; and Justice System Funding Schedule are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statement or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Custodial Funds Combining Balance Sheet; Schedule of Assessed Taxes, Collections, and Uncollected Balances; Affidavit; Schedule of Compensation, Benefits, Other Payments to Agency Head; and Justice System Funding Schedule are fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.